mohamed-zein/java-functional-programming/README.md

 * In general, if there's a function that we use often in our code where one or more of the arguments that we call it with is almost always the same, this is usually a good candidate for using partial application.
 * **Currying** is a special case of partial application where each of the arguments is passed in one at a time, instead of in groups.
 * Code example can be found [here](functional-programming/src/main/java/com/example/chapter4/video2).

+### 4.3 Recursion
+* Recursion is simply when a function calls itself.
+While doing this can very easily lead to an infinite loop, if we're not careful.
+    ```
+    void someRecursiveFunction() {
+        // do some stuff

+        someRecursiveFunction();
+    };
+    ```
+* In recursion, we always have to tell our function when to stop.
+Without a stop condition, any recursive function will go on infinitely.
+* Code example can be found [here](functional-programming/src/main/java/com/example/chapter4/video3).